What Is a Vendor Partnership Agreement?

-The main appeal of a non-exclusive agreement is the increased total market coverage and number of available opportunities.
+The main appeal of a non-exclusive agreement is the increased total market coverage and the number of available opportunities.
 When more players are in the market, vendors can adjust readily when customers change providers.
 They may also have more motivated salespeople who'll work hard to develop opportunities and close deals.

 There is a big trade-off in non-exclusive agreements, however.
 Sometimes, non-exclusive partnerships can have a negative impact on a partner's commitment level.

 Before entering the partnership, vendors have to be clear about their objectives and goals so that no misunderstandings occur.
 By providing complete information, parties can decide on the best agreement to grow both of their businesses.

 Vendors work to make their partners successful.
-When multiple vendors vie for partners' attention, it's important that vendors balance the marketplace demand with the appropriate number of partners.
+When multiple vendors vie for partners' attention, vendors must balance the marketplace demand with the appropriate number of partners.
 They want all partners to succeed and stay committed.

 Many businesses partner with vendors or other companies as a way to grow business for both parties.
 To make sure you enter into the right type of agreement — exclusive or non-exclusive — carefully weigh the pros and cons of both.

 If you need help with vendor agreements or contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.